conan-io/docs/packaging/creating_out.rst

 This ``conanfile.py`` is pretty much the same as in the previous section, just with a couple of changes:

-* The ``exports`` field is not necessary in this case, as it doesn't have sources within the package recipe to be bundled with the recipe
+* The ``exports_sources`` field is not necessary in this case, as it doesn't have sources within the package recipe to be bundled with the recipe
 * The ``source()`` method is added, and a ``git clone`` is done to retrieve the sources.
 This will be done only at package build time, but it is not necessary if package binaries already exist.